fpulidov/overseerr-bot/README.md

 # Telegram Media Bot

-This Telegram bot allows whitelisted users to search for TV shows and movies, view their posters, and request them from a media library.
-The bot uses the Telegram Bot API and integrates with an external media library API.
+This Telegram bot allows whitelisted users to search for TV shows and movies, view their posters, and request them from overseerr.
+The bot uses the Telegram Bot API and integrates with overseerr API.

 ## Features